igz-us-sales/iguazio-academy/modules/core/1_mlrun_basics/README.md

 ---

 ### Table of Contents
-- [1.1 Basic Concepts](1.1_basic_concepts.ipynb) - Introduce basic concepts of projects and MLRun functions
+- [1.1 Concepts](1.1_concepts.ipynb) - Introduce basic concepts of MLRun such as projects, functions, and workflows
 - [1.2 Code to Microservice](1.2_code_to_microservice.ipynb) - How to create a microservice out of a piece of Python code
-- [1.3 MLRun Projects](1.3_mlrun_projects.ipynb) - Introduce the MLRun project and some properties
+- [1.3 MLRun Projects](1.3_mlrun_projects.ipynb) - Overview of the MLRun project and some properties